tanderson2201/tanderson2201.github.io/_tabs/resume.md

 JUL 2019 – MAR 2019: IT Operations Apprentice – Level 3 IT Engineer (White Clarke Group)
 : Worked on support desk facing a variety of IT issues while working towards a level 3 apprenticeship.

-MAR 2019 – APR 2019: IT Work Experience (KAV Seating, CVG Group) : I have had former work experience at KAB Seating.
+MAR 2019 – APR 2019: IT Work Experience (KAB Seating, CVG Group) : I have had former work experience at KAB Seating.
 In my role I dealt with technical issues surrounding software and hardware in the organisation.
 I learned how to deal with technical issues under pressure and prevent them from affecting production.

 ####  EDUCATION & ACHIEVEMENTS